IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

 #.
 Cad2Vox can only work on meshes containing Triangles or Tetrahedrons no other cell shapes are currently supported.

 #.
 Greyscale values from material data are only officially supported with ``.med`` since ``.obj``, ``.ply`` and ``.stl`` meshes don't contain material data.
 As such the greyscale is just set to white (255) for the entire mesh.
-You can change this value in ``greyscale.csv`` where you will find the "material" listed as "Un-defined".
+You can change this value in ``greyscale_Welsh-Dragon.csv`` where you will find the "material" listed as "Un-defined".

-With these in mind actually using a different mesh format through VirtualLab is as simple as setting ``Vox.Name`` to a string containing the name of the file you wish to use including the file extension.
+With these in mind actually using a different mesh format through VirtualLab is as simple as setting ``Vox.mesh`` to a string containing the name of the file you wish to use including the file extension.
 You can then place the mesh in the same default directory as you would for a ``.med`` mesh.
 Or as discussed earlier you can use the absolute path to the file, again including the extension.

 For our example we will use the Welsh Dragon Model which was released by `Bangor university <http://vmg.cs.bangor.ac.uk/downloads>`_, UK, for Eurographics 2011.
 The model can be downloaded `from here <https://sourceforge.net/p/gvirtualxray/code/HEAD/tree/trunk/SimpleGVXR-examples/WelshDragon/welsh-dragon-small.stl>`_ .
-This file should be placed in ``Output/Dragon/Tutorials/Meshes`` (or again you can set ``Vox.Name`` inside ``Input/Dragon/Tutorials/TrainingParameters_Dragon.py`` to the path of the mesh file).
+This file should be placed in ``Output/Dragon/Tutorials/Meshes`` (or again you can set ``Vox.mesh`` inside ``Input/Dragon/Tutorials/TrainingParameters_Dragon.py`` to the path of the mesh file).

 .. admonition:: Action
    :class: Action